 Ereshkigal: the Queen of the Dead, Ereshkigal has ruled Irkalla since she was young.
 Wielding absolute power over both mortal and divine entities that have passed into the Realm of No Return, Ereshkigal is one of the most powerful Anunnaki!
 Availability:

 Shamash: the god of the sun, Shamash illuminates the earth on his daily journey across the sky.
 From his vantage point over all, Shamash can see the wrongs committed by man, which helps him to judge both truth and justice when necessary.
 Availability:

 Bunene: the first son of Aya and Shamash, Bunene is the latter's sukkal, or vizier.
 It is Bunene's task to drive Shamash's chariot across the sky each day, and to intercede between Shamash and the many mortals who implore him for aid and/or power.
 Availability:

 Kittu: the second son of Aya and Shamash, Kittu serves as the right hand of the latter deity.
 He helps his father mete out justice in all matters, when Shamash himself is too busy being the sun to do so, and enjoys ferreting out hidden truths.
 Availability:

 Mesharu: the daughter of Shamash and Aya, Mesharu serves as the former's left hand.
 It falls onto her to dispense the justice that Shamash judges necessary, though on occasion she will stand in as the sun when his duties require him elsewhere.
 Availability:

-Babylonian Gods of Indeterminate Heritage
+Anunnaki of Indeterminate Heritage